nddpj00/balanced-diet-menu-finder/README.md

 3. Read / View a Recipe [C**R**UD]
-- Select via the Navbar food group of the recipe youre looking for. i.e Oily-fish
+- Select via the Navbar food group of the recipe you're looking for. i.e Oily-fish
 - See the time it takes to cook the recipe on the main header.
 - Icons to allow user to quickly ascertain if the recipe is healthy or family-friendly, along with a key.
-- When accordian card is open the user can view notes about the recipe, along with buttons to direct them to edit the recipe or delete it.
+- When accordion card is open the user can view notes about the recipe, along with buttons to direct them to edit the recipe or delete it.
-- If the location of the recipe is a URL then a button will be present which contains a link to the exteral webpage.
+- If the location of the recipe is a URL then a button will be present which contains a link to the external webpage.
 If the recipe is in a cookbook or supplement then details such as cookbook and page number will be found here instead.
 -From the home page / (categories.html) the user has the option to click on the 'Get Random recipe' button which selects a random recipe from that respective food group.
 Great if in a hurry or feeling indecisive!

 4. Update/ Edit a Recipe [CR**U**D]